Olé Coltrane: Influence

 Olé has also been performed and recorded by Noah Howard on his live albums Live In Europe, Vol. 1 (1975) and Berlin Concert (1977) and by Coltrane's later sideman Pharoah Sanders, on his live album Heart Is a Melody from 1982.

 In 1978, McCoy Tyner recorded a trio version of "Aisha" with bassist Ron Carter and drummer Tony Williams for the album Counterpoints.

-In a 1998 interview for Fresh Air with Terry Gross, Ray Manzarek cited Coltrane’s Ole as an influence to his solo in The Doors’ song “Light My Fire.”
+In a 1998 interview for Fresh Air with Terry Gross, Ray Manzarek cited Coltrane’s Olé as an influence to his solo in The Doors’ song “Light My Fire.”